Shaqra University: Times Higher Education

 Shaqra University entered the Times Higher Education World University Rankings for the first time in 2026.
 In that edition, it was placed in the 1001–1200 band globally, with a research environment score of 9.4 and a teaching quality score of 17.1.

 Webometrics

 In the Webometrics ranking, the university was ranked 2,554 in 2025, down from 2,524 in 2024.

 A Saudi newspaper (Okaz) reported that in 2018 the university dropped over 300 places in one year.

 U.S. News & World Report

 In U.S. News & World Report’s Best Global Universities ranking, Shaqra University was ranked #1,573, based on an aggregate of commonly accepted performance indicators.

 Athletics

 Shaqra University participated in the Gulf championship for universities known as "The Eighth Sports Tournament for Universities and Institutions of Higher Education in the GCC Countries" in November 2017.

 In November 2021, Shaqra University table tennis team won first place and the gold medal in the singles category at the Saudi Universities Sports Federation Championship, held at the University of Hail.

+Most of these accomplishments are for male athletes only.
+Female students and staff are not allowed to participate in sports.